isaacnmm/pestpolicy-hugo2XX/content/posts/best-garage-floor-paint/index.md

 Mix carefully to avoid any chances of air bubbles

-One gallon may spray or paint approximately 250 sq feet and you need to apply it when the product or surface temperature is over 50 degrees Fahrenheit.� It is important to use the whole gallon within four hours after mixing and for the best outcomes, avoid partial mixing
+One gallon may spray or paint approximately 250 sq feet and you need to apply it when the product or surface temperature is over 50 degrees Fahrenheit.
+It is important to use the whole gallon within four hours after mixing and for the best outcomes, avoid partial mixing
 Pros:
 - Easy to clean
 - Resistant to damage